South Karelia: Nature

 The ground in the region consists of loose soil types accumulated on top of bedrock during the last ice age, as the ice sheet retreated to the northwest.
 The soil shaped by the Ice Age is still clearly visible in the South Karelian environment and scenery.
 The greatest natural wonder in South Karelia consists of the parallel dividers called Salpausselkä, which transect the region, and their large edge formations.
 At its steepest, the divider plunges into Lake Saimaa in Kyläniemi village of Taipalsaari.

 The variable terrain and great local height differences make South Karelia exceptional in Southern Finland.
 As a contrast to the rugged rocky islands of Saimaa and flat pinewoods, the region features lush deciduous woodlands reaching out from the Ladogian Karelia around Parikkala, Imatra and Lappeenranta.
 Parikkala and Rautjärvi are clearly different from other areas in the region, with the Ladogian Karelia even affecting their climate.
 The lush deciduous zone with great biodiversity shelters the most valuable wetlands of Finland.
 Bird wetland habitats of national importance are found in Siikalahti and Tarassiinlahti of Parikkala and Kuokkalampi in Ruokolahti.
 These wetlands harbour endangered habitats – birds, dragonflies, bats and butterflies.

 Regional Council

 The Regional Council of South Karelia is a joint municipal authority of nine member municipalities.
 The council operates as the authority for regional development and unit for regional planning and looks after regional interests and to promote economic development and cultural well-being in South Karelia.
 The council has statutory responsibility for regional development and planning.

 The EU's regional Objective Programmes for South Karelia have partly been prepared in the council as it also implements and coordinates various projects.
 The council is also represented in several international organisations, such as AEBR.

 Municipalities

-The region of South Karelia consists of nine municipalities, two of which have city status (marked in bold).
+The region of South Karelia consists of two sub-regions and nine municipalities, two of which have city status (marked in bold).